 Experiment 8

-Restoring and Archiving Films to Spark Renewed Interest
+Restoring and Archiving Film to Spark Renewed Interest

 Learning Goal

-Can restoring and archiving a beloved archival film create critical discourse and career validation for a filmmaker and help to secure a film’s place within the canon?
+Can restoring and archiving a beloved archival film create critical discourse and career validation for the filmmakers and help to secure a film’s place within the canon?

 Approach